 Bulgarian currency

 We will tell you what currency to take with you to Bulgaria, where you can exchange money and how best to pay.

-In this article we will tell you what currency is used in Bulgaria and what you need to know about it.
-We will also provide you with useful information about currency exchange and where to get the most favorable exchange rates.
+In this article, we will explain which currency is used in Bulgaria and what you need to know about it.
+We will also provide useful tips on currency exchange and the best places to do it.

-In Bulgaria, the national currency is the Leu (BGN).
-It is one of the most stable currencies in the world.
+The national currency of Bulgaria is the Lev (BGN).
+It is considered one of the most stable currencies in the world.

-The import and export of Bulgaria's national currency is prohibited.
-If you are going to take out BGN, remember that you may be required to fill in a declaration form and the amount should not be large.
+Import and export of the Bulgarian national currency are prohibited.
+If you do plan to take leva (BGN) out of the country, you will need to fill out a declaration, and the amount must be small.

+Bulgarian currency